mrc-ide/packit/api/README.md

 to start database and `outpack_server` instances.

 ## Starting App
+The default dev configuration enables Github auth, but you will need to set environment variables GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET with the details of an OAuth app which you can use to log in.
+You can use the details held in the mrc vault at `VAULT:secret/auth/githubclient/id:value` and `VAULT:secret/auth/githubclient/secret:value`.
+Alternatively, switch off `auth.enabled` in `config.properties`.

 Run up app on command line from the /api directory `./scripts/run-dev`